Kragujevac building

 FROM NIŠ: about 152 km

-It’s possible to take the highway to Batočina with only 25 km left towards Kragujevac, or to drive via Mladenovac and Topola.
-Both routes will take about an hour and a half to two hours to get to the bustle of this vibrant town.
+To get there, you can take the highway to Batočina, leaving just 25 kilometers to Kragujevac, or drive via Mladenovac and Topola.
+Both routes take about an hour and a half to two hours, leading you straight into the bustle of this vibrant town.

-The name of the town is firstly mentioned in 1476’s Turkish document that is kept in the Istanbul Archives.
-During the long Ottoman rule, Kragujevac was taken by Austrians twice.
-Ottomans finally left the city after the Second Serbian Uprising in 1815.
+The name of the town was first mentioned in a 1476 Turkish document preserved in the Istanbul Archives.
+During the long Ottoman rule, Kragujevac was briefly taken by the Austrians twice, but the Ottomans finally departed after the Second Serbian Uprising in 1815.

-Monuments to Šumadija victims who died in wars from 1804 to 1918
+Monuments to Šumadija victims who died between 1804 and 1918

-So, let’s start from the beginning.
-At least that is how Mrs. Mara Radovanović, the tourist guide, and I strolled around.
-The first on the list of what to see in Kragujevac should be the complex “Milošev venac” that includes buildings from the time when the city was the capital.
-There are many important 19th-century houses to see that adorn the town’s center today.
+Let’s start at the beginning.
+That’s how Mrs. Mara Radovanović, the local tourist guide, and I explored the city.
+First on the list of things to do in Kragujevac Serbia should be the “Milošev Venac” complex, which includes several historic buildings from the city’s time as the capital.
+Today, many significant 19th-century houses still adorn the town’s center.

-This 19th-century building that belonged to a wealthy merchant
+KRAGUJEVAC SERBIA: This 19th-century building owned by a wealthy merchant

-The bell-tower was designed by Jovan Ilkić, the same architect who created the National Assembly building in Belgrade.
+The church’s bell tower was designed by Jovan Ilkić, the same architect behind Belgrade’s National Assembly building.

 Kragujevac-Serbia-Old-Church-Glimpses-of-the-World